 I founded the original chapter of Food Not Lawns, in Eugene, Oregon, in 1999, and wrote Food Not Lawns, How to Turn Your Yard into a Garden and Your Neighborhood into a Community, which was published by Chelsea Green Publishing Company in 2006 and spawned an International movement.
 I founded Permaculture Women’s Guild in 2017 and started the #freepermaculture project in 2018.

-In my mid-thirties, I went back to school, and earned an Interdisciplinary Master’s degree, studying not just permaculture as a set of tools and techniques, but also diving deep into how to teach permaculture to diverse audiences, and especially to folks like me, who respond better to non-traditional schooling and alternative pedagogies.
+In my mid-thirties, I went back to school, and earned a Bachelors and a Master’s degree, studying not just permaculture as a set of tools and techniques, but also diving deep into how to teach permaculture to diverse audiences, and especially to folks like me, who respond better to non-traditional schooling and alternative pedagogies.

 My classes are about being creative, getting dirty, and generating a diversity of beautiful results that can be shared.
 Inside, you will find an equal balance of video, artwork, infographics, photographs, written materials, and links to a wide variety of supporting materials.